HID-Node Codebase

 }

-.
-This approach is not recommended for production useos
+* `test`: Public Key information is stored in `${HOME}/.hid-node/keyring-test`.
+This approach is **not recommended** for production use

-: Operating system specific credential sub-system stores the keys encrypted with a passphrasefile
+* `os`: Operating system specific credential sub-system stores the keys encrypted with a passphrase

 **Algorithm**